Intermittent Fasting Bigger Meals and Avoiding Excessive Bloating

 Intermittent fasting is a pattern of eating that cycles between periods of eating and periods of fasting.
 While it can be done with any diet, I always recommend doing intermittent fasting with a keto diet.

-If you're not already familiar with keto, it's a low-carbohydrate diet that helps you with weight loss, normalizing your insulin levels, and improving your overall health.
+If you're not already familiar with keto, it's a low-carbohydrate diet that helps you with weight loss, normalizing your Fat Storing Hormone levels, and improving your overall health.
 Unlike most diets, the ketogenic diet is not a low-calorie diet.
 By going on a low carb and high-fat diet, you allow your body to go into a metabolic state called ketosis.
 Ketosis is when your body turns fat into ketones to use as fuel instead of using carbs and sugar as fuel.
 This is fantastic for reducing unwanted belly fat.

 When you are first developing an intermittent fasting routine, you will create an eating window.
 The only time you allow yourself to consume any food is during the eating window.